-In connection with their review, our compensation committee and board of directors confirmed that it is the intention of the company that the number of company equity awards outstanding shall continue in the future not to exceed 10% of our outstanding ordinary shares.
+In connection with their review, our Compensation Committee and Board of Directors further confirmed that it is the intention of Check Point that the number of company equity awards outstanding shall continue in the future not to exceed 10% of the sum of (i) our outstanding ordinary shares and (ii) ordinary shares underlying outstanding equity awards.

-The annual compensation earned during 2015 by our five most highly-compensated executive officers is outlined in Item 6 of our Annual Report on Form 20-F for the year ended December 31, 2015, as filed with the Securities and Exchange Commission on April 28, 2016, a copy of which is available on our website at www.checkpoint.com.
+Information on the annual compensation earned during 2018 by Mr. Shwed is outlined in Item 6 of our Annual Report on Form 20-F for the year ended December 31, 2018, as filed with the Securities and Exchange Commission on April 23, 2019, a copy of which is available on our website at www.checkpoint.com.
+The number of ordinary shares beneficially owned by Mr. Shwed, and the number of ordinary shares he beneficially owns pursuant to stock options exercisable within 60 days after May 1, 2019, are set forth above under the caption "Beneficial Ownership of Securities by Certain Beneficial Owners and Management."